 You'll choose between a 12 month or 18 month masters and have the opportunity to:

 This course will prepare you for a wide range of roles in the related fields of HR, personnel and recruitment.
 Recent graduate positions include:

-Scholarships: Scholarships for 2017/8 entry are now open.
+Scholarships: Scholarships for 2018/19 entry will be open soon.
 Find out more here.

 You will need to decide whether you would like to take the 12 month or 18 month route before you apply.
 Find out more about the two study routes.